List of Brown University statues: 2000–present

+Circle Dance (2010)

+In 2012, Brown University accepted the anonymous donation of Circle Dance, a life-size sculpture by American sculptor Tom Friedman.
+The sculpture, modeled after Henri Matisse's painting La Danse, is constructed out of stainless steel recycled from aluminium pans, and lies along the public grassy area called The Walk.

 Indomitable (2013)

 Created by British wildlife sculptor Nick Bibby, Indomitable was erected in 2013 on the Ittleson Quad near the entrance of the Nelson Fitness Center.
-It was commissioned by Brown’s Public Art Committee, which designates a percentage of construction budgets for public art displays.
+It was commissioned by Brown's Public Art Committee, which designates a percentage of construction budgets for public art displays.
 Additional support came from private donors.

 At ten feet in height, Indomitable is true to size for a male Kodiak.
-Bibby drew inspiration from a quote by Theodore Francis Green, who in 1904 advocated the selection of a bear as Brown’s mascot: While it may be somewhat unsociable and uncouth, it is good natured and clean.
+Bibby drew inspiration from a quote by Theodore Francis Green, who in 1904 advocated the selection of a bear as Brown's mascot: While it may be somewhat unsociable and uncouth, it is good natured and clean.
 While courageous and ready to fight, it does not look for trouble for its own sake, not is it bloodthirsty.
 It is not one of a herd, but acts independently.
 It is intelligent and capable of being educated (if caught young enough).

 The statue took over eighteen months to complete, because of its high degree of detail.